NBPub/BeatLog/docs/Features/Report.md

 </details>

-*<sup>1</sup> It is unlikely that you will do harm to your database with a bad **fail2ban Home Ignores** setting, but it is probable that your Report will not load and result in a 500 error.
-Container logs may help*
+*<sup>1</sup>If **BeatLog** is used on a private, trusted network, then it is unlikely that you will do harm to your database with a bad **fail2ban Home Ignores** setting, but it is probable that your Report will not load and result in a 500 error.
+Container logs may help in this case.*

 ### Custom Dates